 What is Caring for Colorado?

-How does Caring for Colorado get its money?
+How was Caring for Colorado initially endowed?

-The Foundation was formed through the sale of Blue Cross Blue Shield, a non-profit organization, and that sale yielded proceeds of $155 million.
+The foundation was formed through the sale of Blue Cross Blue Shield, a non-profit organization, and that sale yielded proceeds of $155 million.
 As mandated by Colorado state law, the proceeds from the sale were dedicated to benefit the health of the people of Colorado.
 The Caring for Colorado Foundation was endowed to fulfill this responsibility.
-A percentage of the invested corpus given each year in grants to qualified non-profit and government agencies in Colorado.
+A percentage of the invested corpus is given each year in grants to qualified non-profit and government agencies in Colorado.

-What types of organizations do you support?
+What types of organizations are supported?

-The Foundation will consider grant awards to organizations whose services benefit Colorado and are:
+The foundation will consider grant awards to organizations whose services benefit Colorado and are:

 - Charitable nonprofit organizations with tax-exempt classification from the Internal Revenue Service.